barryclark/jekyll-now/_posts/2014-01-04-introducing-maid.md

 ---
 layout: post
 title: Introducing Maid
-summary: A beautifully simple, content-driven theme for Jekyll, based on Poole and Lanyon.
-It also has a unique, multimedia focus, allowing embedded videos and images to be displayed within the post index instead of post previews.
+summary: A simple, content-driven theme for Jekyll, based on Poole and Lanyon.
+It also has a unique, multimedia focus, allowing embedded videos and images to be displayed seamlessly within the post index.
 category: Hello World
 ---